SoftInstigate/restheart-website/docs/develop/core-plugins.md

 {:.alert.alert-warning}
 work in progress

-Request Checkers feature allows to check the request so that, if it does not fulfill some conditions, it returns *400 BAD REQUEST* response code thus enforcing a well defined structure to documents.
+Checkers allows to check the request so that, if it does not fulfill some conditions, it returns *400 BAD REQUEST* response code thus enforcing a well defined structure to documents.